tytydraco/yessleep/out/I_am_Detective_handcock_part_2.md

  Everything was different after that day.
 I know it sounds crazy but this man has been my partner for two years.
 I know this isn't the man I know.
 The moment he walked back in the interview room something was off.
 From the moment we met he called me by my first name.
 Since he walked back in the room that day he's called me Toadvine.
 He never used to call me by my last name.

-I have to get to the bottom of this but where to start.
+I have to get to the bottom of this but where to start?